XGR Chain — Network Upgrade & Hardfork Process

 |---|---|

-| Transaction validity | New tx type, fee validation, chain ID rules, nonce handling |
+| Transaction validity | New transaction type, fee validation, chain ID rules, nonce handling |

 | EVM execution | Opcode behavior, gas schedule, precompile behavior |